yl573/Mars-Lander/README.md

 # Mars-Lander
-Mars Landing Simulator with Autopilot
+Autopilot for a Mars landing simulator